Will My GPU Fit My Case?

 Power Connectors

-Different GPUs require varying power connectors, such as 6-pin, 8-pin, or even multiple connectors.
-For instance, the RTX 3080 needs two 8-pin connectors.
-Verify your power supply has the necessary connectors and sufficient wattage, typically around 750W for high-end GPUs.
+Different GPUs require varying power connectors, such as 6-pin, 8-pin, or even dual 8-pin connectors.
+Ensure your power supply unit (PSU) has the necessary connectors and sufficient wattage.
+For instance, the AMD Radeon RX 6800 XT needs at least a 650W PSU with two 8-pin connectors.

 Key takeaways

-- •Check the number of PCIe slots available on your motherboard for width compatibility.
+- •Check the number of expansion slots available in your case.

-- •Confirm your power supply has the right connectors and sufficient wattage for your GPU.
+- •Ensure your PSU has the right connectors and sufficient wattage for your GPU.

 What to do next